Home » How to Handle Ransom Emails and Being “Pwnd”

 to wrest or wring (money, information, etc.) from a person by violence, intimidation, or abuse of authority; obtain by force, torture, threat, or the like.

-These hoaxers are good at sounding legit.
-But don’t fall for it.
-I’ve received a bunch of these proclaiming they have evidence of what I do online — all of which I do not do.
-The various email addresses noted are not accounts they can login to (they are forward addresses), and in my case the passwords are those I used years ago.
+The email addresses noted in their threat are not accounts they can login to (they are forward addresses), and in my case, the passwords are those I used years ago.

-The More Difficult Your Password (for you too) the Better
+The More Difficult Your Password (for you, too), the Better

 Tips to Create Strong Passwords